 It doesn’t matter whether you’re just using your computer’s video and audio inputs or a more complex system, the software features a step-by-step onboarding process that will automatically detect the current hardware and set you up with minimal input.

-- Connect your mobile device and share the screen to your live stream
+- Connect your mobile device and share the screen with your live stream

-- Everything is built into the streaming software, no additional plugins required
+- Everything is built into the streaming software, no additional plugins are required

 - Stream to your channel directly from your phone using the free streaming app available on both iOS and Android